 P.S.
 Just because you get a distributor to distribute your product, does not mean you get instant account distribution because it is ultimately your job to sell your product to their accounts.

-Distributors want suppliers to sell their product to their existing account base but a lot of distributors won't take on your product until you are already in the majority of their accounts.
+Distributors not only want suppliers to sell their product to their existing account base but a lot of distributors won't take on your product until you are already in the majority of their accounts.

 C-Stores are the battle ground for all New Beverages

-When I worked for Pepsi Bottling Group, I competed everyday against the Coke and Dr. Pepper Rep. It was important for me to be the best in the retail account because I made more money by selling more beverages.
+When I worked for Pepsi Bottling Group, I competed everyday against the Coke and Dr. Pepper Rep. It was important for me to be the best in the retail account because the more beverages I sold, the more money I made.

 95% of new beverages don't just fail because they don't have enough marketing dollars, they fail because of in-store execution... feet on the street or aggressive sales people like myself making sure they are in the best position in the cooler, shelf and floor.

 If you don't know how to properly merchandise your product in a c-store, you aren't going to optimize your sales.

-Knowing where to place your product in a cooler will determine how successful your product is going to be.
+Knowing where to place your product in a cooler or on display will determine how successful your product is going to be.

-It doesn't matter how great your new beverage taste or how great your marketing plan is if you don't have people in the stores fighting for shelf space and position.
+It doesn't matter how great your new beverage taste or how great your marketing plan is if you don't have people in the stores selling your deals and fighting for shelf space.

-Gaining displays and great shelf positioning can only happen when you have great reps that understand in-store marketing and also know how to build a great relationship with the retail staff.
+Gaining displays and great shelf positioning will only be achieved when you have great reps that understand in-store marketing and also know how to build a great relationship with the retail staff.

-If you have a new product that you want to place into thousands of c-stores but not only get on the shelf but actually fly out the store, then I highly suggest you contact me.
+If you have a new product that you want to place into thousands of c-stores and be wildly successful, then I highly suggest you contact me.